 Windtower Ridge Resort

 Any fine collector of armchair literature should easily be able to find his copy of the Calgary Mountain Club newsletter from the 90s with a front page story about this shelter-hut-contraption along the ascent to the Windtower.
-Climb into it and have lunch but be very aware of dodgey construction material like nails peering down!
+Climb into it and have lunch but be very aware of dodgey construction material like nails peering down at you!
 After hiking an hour from the Smith-Dorien to the Windtower-Rimwall col(a much better place really to snack than inside the hut!) continue up the shoulder to the Windtower closer to the edge than away from it and within about 200m you should find it tucked beside some boulders.
 And the wood got here how?!
+Use at your own risk!

 Oldest Trees in Kananaskis